stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 The last step is load the database on PowerBI.

 ## :broom: Data cleaning
+- Change the text format to number format for columns that are numeric
-- Removal of id produto (product id) number 239 because there isn't values of preço (price), custo (cost) and categoria (category), probably it is a mistake.
+- Removal of id produto (product id) number 239 because there isn't values of preço (price), custo (cost) and categoria (category), probably it is a mistake

 ## :bar_chart: Data analysis and Dashboard
 There was some columns that had to be imported to make some measures: